gristlekinginc/metsci-site-v2/docs/tutorial-basics/007-metrics-on-chirpstack.md

 ---
 sidebar_position: 7
-title: "Setting Up Metrics & Decoders"
+title: "Metrics & Decoders"
 ---

 # Setting Up Metrics & Decoders

 This guide walks you through the practical steps of configuring decoders and measurements in ChirpStack.
-Before diving in, we recommend reading our [Data Structure Planning Guide](/docs/tutorial-basics/009-good-housekeeping-for-LoRaWAN-sensor-fleets.md) to understand how to organize your data effectively.
+Before diving in, we recommend reading our [Data Structure Planning Guide](/docs/tutorial-basics/good-housekeeping-for-LoRaWAN-sensor-fleets) to understand how to organize your data effectively.

 ## Prerequisites